Home/Blog/Lifestyle/Food & Nutrition/7 Plant Sources of Omega 3 Fatty Acids

 1. Chia Seeds

 Chia seeds are well-known for their numerous health benefits, providing a substantial amount of fibre and protein with each serving.
 They’re also a good source of ALA omega-3 fatty acids from plants.
 Chia seeds are shown in studies to reduce the risk of chronic disease when consumed as part of a healthy diet due to their omega-3, fibre, and protein content.
 Eating chia seeds, nopal, soy protein, and oats reduced blood triglycerides, glucose intolerance, and inflammatory markers.
+For optimal benefits, consider including chia seeds in your diet and refer to the list of foods to avoid with high triglycerides.

 A 2007 animal study discovered that eating chia seeds reduced blood triglycerides while increasing “good” HDL cholesterol and omega-3 levels.